-We understand just how worrying it can be to be faced with charges relating to driving, such as failure to provide a specimen, especially if you or others rely on your freedom to use a car or commercial vehicle.
+We understand just how worrying it can be to be faced with driving-related charges, such as failure to provide a specimen, especially if you or others rely on your freedom to use a car or commercial vehicle.

 If the police ask you to provide a sample at the roadside or the police station, and you fail to do so, then you may face charges – unless you have a reasonable excuse.
 Failing to provide a specimen is generally considered by the court to be more serious than excess alcohol.